gabrielogregorio/vavatips-frontend/README.md

 ## Run Project

-1. Fully start the backend, available in the [vavatips-backend](<(https://github.com/gabrielogregorio/vavatips-backend)>) repository.
+1. Fully start the backend, available in the [vavatips backend](https://github.com/gabrielogregorio/vavatips-backend) repository.
 2. With the backend working, create an .env file, based on the .env.example file.

 ## Contributing with project